SenseNet/sn-client/examples/sn-blog-gatsby/README.md

 # sn-blog-gatsby

-This example demonstrate sensenet with Gatsby using sensenet source plugin.
-It's a good starter for building a blog sourcing from sensenet.
+This example demonstrates how to create an app with sensenet and Gatsby using sensenet source plugin.
+It's a good starter for building a blog sourcing data from sensenet.

 ## Quick start